MikroElektronika/mikrosdk_click_v2/clicks/uwb3/README.md

 ### Application Task

 > Reads and processes all incoming ranging block messages and displays them on the USB UART.
-One click board should be configured to initiator mode and the others to responder 1 or 2.
-The initiator click displays the address and distance of each responder nodes, while the responder click boards displays the address and distance of the initiator click board.
+One Click board should be configured to initiator mode and the others to responder 1 or 2.
+The initiator Click displays the address and distance of each responder nodes, while the responder Click boards displays the address and distance of the initiator Click board.

 ```c
 void application_task ( void )